 This is the comparison between POWER8 and POWER9:

 I would be remiss without ending on the IBM i Support Roadmap.
-One of the most important charts we have for planning our technological future.
-Everywhere I speak I am asked about the life expectancy of IBM i.
+This is one of the most important charts we have for planning our technological future.
+Everywhere I speak, I am asked about the life expectancy of IBM i.
 This chart tells us all we need to know.
-Is there any other operating system known which currently has support through 2028?
-Further while knowledge of support past 2028 isn’t known I doubt it ends after this.
-There is every reason to believe there are more rows below IBM i Next + 1 leading to more columns past 2028.
-If not why would the edges of the paper be ripped?
+Is there any other operating system known which currently has support through 2031?
+While knowledge of support past 2031 isn’t known, I doubt it ends after this.
+There is every reason to believe there are more rows below IBM i Next + 1 leading to more columns past 2031.
+If not, why would the edges of the paper be ripped?